fbpx

 Facilitator

 Dr. Damian Goldvarg is a Master Certified Coach (MCC), a Certified Speaker Professional (CSP), an Accredited Coach Supervisor (ESIA), and the Past Global President of the International Coach Federation (2013-2014).
 He has twenty years of experience in leadership development training, executive assessment and coaching, talent management, facilitation, strategic planning, and team building services.
 Originally from Argentina, he has worked with individuals and organizations in over fifty countries, including the Americas, Europe, Africa, and Asia, offering services in English, Spanish, and Portuguese.
-Through his work with multinational Fortune 100 companies, governments and community based organizations.
+Through his work with multinational Fortune 100 companies, governments, and community-based organizations.

 Dr. Goldvarg trains executive coaches, mentor coaches and coach supervisors worldwide.
 His areas of expertise include: coaching, cultural competence, emotional intelligence, communication, behavioral interviewing, and 360 feedback.
 He has presented his work at national and international conferences and published three books on personal development and coaching competencies.
 He is currently working on this fourth book on Coaching Supervision.